The short list.

 Really Right Stuff BH-55

-I recommend two different kinds of tripod heads, 3-way and ballheads.
+For still photography I recommend two different kinds of tripod heads, 3-way and ballheads.

 3-way heads have separate controls for camera movement in three different directions: left-right, up-down, and horizontal-vertical angle (and any angle in between horizontal and vertical).
 These heads are ideal for landscape and still life photographers who want precise control and the ability to change the camera in one directional axis, but not the other two.
 They are slow to work with if you want to change the camera in 2 or 3 directions, but that usually isn’t a concern for landscape and still life photographers.
 They are also quite reasonable in price ($35 – $45) unless you get a geared 3-way head.